Buyer's guide

 • What happens in the product when a high-risk action must be blocked pending review?

-• Which controls are inline and which are post-hoc monitoring or review workflows?
+• Which controls are inline, and which are post-hoc monitoring or review?

 Auditors need evidence, not dashboards.
 The quality of evidence matters enormously.